Kansas City Royals Postseason Odds: Can the Royals Make the Playoffs?

 Kansas City Royals World Series Outlook and Predictions

-After an exciting start to the 2025 season, the Royals’ playoff hopes are beginning to slip away following a disappointing finish to the first half of the season.
+After an exciting start to the 2025 season, the Royals’ playoff hopes have slipped away following a disappointing finish to the first half of the season.
 Past success from stars like Bobby Witt Jr., Vinnie Pasquantino, and Salvador Perez had fans believing a postseason berth was within reach.
-But as the season has progressed, the team has struggled to maintain that momentum, leaving their postseason dreams in question.
+But as the season has progressed, the team has struggled to maintain that momentum, leaving their postseason dreams out of the question.

 Kansas City Royals Playoff Chances FAQ